 If we were looking for ideas for our home décor site, we might start by searching for “home decor”.

-Google would then show us a list of related searches such as “home decor ideas”, “home decor items”, “cheap home decor”, and “home decor stores”.
+Google would then show us a list of related searches such as “affordable home decor”, “home decor shop”, “ikea home decor”, and “home decor stores”.

 You can utilize all these tools to get more keyword ideas for your business.

-Now that you have all these keywords and questions on your list, how do you figure out which ones to target?
-This is where you need to do some keyword analysis.
+Now that you have a question and keyword list, how do you determine which ones to target?
+It is where you need to do some keyword analysis.

 Here are a few things to consider when analyzing keywords: